A quick & easy pasta dinner that’s a delicious way to enjoy fresh, seasonal asparagus.

 - 1 egg

-- Once the pasta is cooked, drain well, then add to the egg mixture with the asparagus and sun dried tomatoes.
-Toss everything together well to ensure that the spaghetti and vegetables are coated in the egg/cheese sauce.
+Once the pasta is cooked, drain well, then add to the egg mixture with the asparagus and sun dried tomatoes.
+Toss everything together thoroughly to ensure that the spaghetti and vegetables are coated in the egg/cheese sauce.

 I’m linking this recipe up with Meat Free Mondays over on Tinned Tomatoes, Pasta Please, hosted by Thinly Spread and co-organised by Tinned Tomatoes, and Eat Your Greens, hosted by the VegHog.